ICMGA Officers Events News Indian Creek

 Rangefinders: Related to using rangefinders on the course during tournament play (Tuesday & weekends); please be sure to deactivate the 'Slope' setting/feature.
 If you are unable to deactivate this setting then that rangefinder cannot be used during our tournament play.
 Most of the newer rangefinders will have a button on the side to turn 'OFF' slope mode.
 If you have questions, please speak to an officer or club representative.
 Using this featuring, even if accidentally, will lead to disqualification.

-• March 16th (Saturday) - Red, White, & Black Tee Our annual kick off event.
-Entry Fee (tbd)
+• March 15th - Red, White, & Black Tee Our annual kick off event.
+Entry Fee ($40)

 • Format of Play: Tees will be rotated from Red, to White, to Black in hole sequence.
 All golfers will hit a drive from the Red Tee on the first, White Tee on the second, and Black Tee on the third, and so on.
 Repeat tee sequence for the rest of the 18 holes.
 One happy hour beverage of choice (beer, wine, soda).
 Prizes will be awarded for Net and Gross scores along with Deuce Pot and Payballs.